OrangeJuice023/CS50P_2022/README.md

 2nd phase to coding journey

--started way back in August 2022
+-Started way back in August 2022

--got delayed because of academics
+-Got delayed because of academics

--taught the very fundamentals of python
+-Taught the very fundamentals of python

 -Here is my certification from HarvardX, although it is not verified because I don't have $300 dollars in me.